kumarkirankg/BatchRight/README.md

 - 2 hotel and catering owners in Bengaluru have verbally agreed to an LOI.
 Both said almost the same thing, without prompting: they currently order based on assumption and experience, not data, and spoilage is their biggest worry.
 - One of them invited us to come see their kitchen.
-- 3 more said they'd try it once it's live.
+- 3 more said they will try it once it's live.

 ## What's real and what's illustrative